Vermont Agency of Digital Services (ADS) samples are available on request. For confidentiality reasons, they are not included in this site.

 MMIS Coordination of Benefits Business Improvement

 My first team project as a new Business Analyst is a business process improvement with the Vermont Agency of Human Services (AHS) Coordination of Benefits (COB) Unit.
-The project team includes a team of experienced business analysts, a project manager, an organizational change manager, and many subject matter experts (SMEs).
-We are analyzing existing materials and eliciting additional information for each COB process area, including: estate recovery, casualty recovery, trust recovery, over resource recovery, credit balance, waiver credit balance, hospice patient share, Legal Legal Aid Medicaid Project-Medicare Advocacy Project (LAMP-MAP), Health Insurance Premium Program (HIPP), data matching, IV-D insurance, private insurance, and the Prescription Drug Program (PDP).
+The project team includes experienced business analysts, a project manager, an organizational change manager, and many subject matter experts (SMEs).
+We are analyzing existing materials and eliciting additional information for each COB process area, including: estate recovery, casualty recovery, trust recovery, over resource recovery, credit balance, waiver credit balance, hospice patient share, Legal Aid Medicaid Project-Medicare Advocacy Project (LAMP-MAP), Health Insurance Premium Program (HIPP), data matching, IV-D insurance, private insurance, and the Prescription Drug Program (PDP).

 DMH Spreadsheets Improvement